atbolsh/TransformerHomunculus/README.md

 THis is because, when training happens both on the P40 and the 2080, an error is sometimes triggered; I want to trigger then debug this error.

 Plan for week:
- -- spend 2 days trying to debug that error.
+X -- spend 2 days trying to debug that error.
 No dice?
 Move on -- full control training
  -- full tutorial1 and then tutorialQA training (since I know those tasks can be done).
  -- then, with those as part of the buffer of tasks available, run the other pretraining stuff (memory, dopamine, canvases, etc)